vichen/mvp/README.md

 #Shopper
 Built with the MEAN stack.
-Browse through a catalog of thousands of products - from clothing/accessories to home appliances.
+Browse through a catalog of thousands of products - from clothing and accessories to home goods and furniture.

 ![Home](https://github.com/vichen/mvp/blob/master/screen-cast.png)